shardus/website-docs.shardus.com/pages/docs/main-concepts/development/accounts.md

 <Callout emoji="💡" type="default">

-Node accounts can have data associated with things like a node's balance and last mining reward timestamp.
+Node accounts can have data associated with things like a node's balance and the last mining reward timestamp.

 </Callout>